novateams/nova.core/nova/core/roles/monolith/README.md

 Although there are some variables available to this role, it recommended to only set values for variables defined in the example below.
 This is a kickstart role and should be used as such.
 Advanced users can install the individual roles separately for more control.

+`-e monolith_single_service=service_name` can be appended to command line to only configure single service after the initial setup.

 ## Dependencies

 none